 You may also love these Gluten-Free Buckeye Cookies.

-You do not have to roll these brookies in powdered sugar, but please know you won't get that sweet crinkle look when you bake them.
-They will also be less sweet, so you may consider adjusting the sugar in the recipe.
+You do not have to roll these brookies in powdered sugar, but please know you won’t get that sweet crinkle look when you bake them.
+They will also be less sweet, so consider adjusting the sugar in the recipe.

 Freeze room-temperature cookies in a zip-style freezer bag.
 They will keep fresh for up to 3 months.

-Pinterest user, Country Grandma, sent this picture of her cookies saying "Made these for my granddaughter who is gluten and dairy free.
+Pinterest user Country Grandma, sent this picture of her cookies, saying, “Made these for my granddaughter who is gluten and dairy-free.
 She loved them.
 So did I!
 Very easy to make and delicious.
-Will be making these again!"
+Will be making these again!”

 More Gluten Free Chocolate Desserts: